 This No Knead Black Pepper Focaccia recipe is a really great option if you are a beginner and want to try your hand at bread.
 It requires zero skill and background knowledge of bread and yeast.
 It will also make your home smell so amazing!

 It is bread heaven!
 Focaccia is a type of Italian bread that is flat and full of texture (as you can see).
 I mean look at those air bubbles.
-Is there anything more satisfying?!
+Is there anything more satisfying?
+This recipe is no knead which means it is even easier to make and totally hands off!

 Focaccia can be used as sandwich bread, a side to mop up sauces and soups, or even a replacement to dinner rolls at family parties.
 You can also use it like pizza crust and top it with whatever you want.
 Another option is to serve it as an appetizer with an herbed oil or butter.
 We love it on pasta night too.
 The possibilities are really endless with this.

 - Active dry yeast: It is rehydrated/activated with the water and refrigerator time.
+Fleischmann’s is the best brand to use.
 Using instant dry yeast causes the rise to happen much quicker than we want so I do not recommend it for this recipe.

 - Cracked black pepper: Freshly ground from a pepper mill is the best (I use a medley of peppercorns).
 I recommend using only 1 teaspoon of freshly cracked black pepper and 2 teaspoons of ground black pepper.